Software - Defined Networks

 Ultimate Network Reliability for Businesses Running Applications in the Cloud or Across a WAN

-Always-On Connectivity — Software-defined networking provides "active/active" connectivity — your backup connection doesn't sit idle until an outage occurs; you use that bandwidth continuously, and in an aggregated way.
-Your total service speed is the sum of your Internet connections
+Always-On Connectivity — Software-defined networking provides "active/active" connectivity.
+Your backup connection doesn't sit idle until an outage occurs.
+Instead, you use that bandwidth continuously, and in an aggregated way.
+Your total service speed is the sum of your Internet connections.

-- SDN can put far-flung areas on an existing wide area network (WAN), often at a much lower cost than MPLS
+Unified Networking — SDN can link geographically disparate connections across an existing wide area network (WAN), often at a much lower cost than MPLS.

-- It is carrier agnostic, meaning that Access One's SDN network can be combined with other Internet service provider connections to form a single connection, improving IT control and network transparency.
+Carrier Agnostic — Without carrier restrictions, our SDN network can be combined with other Internet service provider connections to form a single connection, improving IT control and network transparency.

 Quality Control — Using software-defined networks boosts Quality of Experience (QoE) over the public Internet by prioritizing the types of traffic important to your business.
 This means companies can provide consistent network experience for staff, consumers and business partners.

 Access One can manage your network, providing all the benefits of SD-WAN, allowing you time to concentrate on the strategic issues that move your business forward.
 We provide: